Earthquake shakes Dominica

 An earthquake shook large sections of Dominica on Friday afternoon.

-The 5.8 magnitude quake took place at 3:54 pm, 93 mile east north east of Roseau at a depth of 21 kilometers, according to the UWI Seismic Research Center.
+The 5.8 magnitude quake took place at 3:54 pm, 93 miles east south east of Roseau at a depth of 21 kilometers, according to the UWI Seismic Research Center.

 Many Dominicans took to social media to report the quake.